ostrich75/azure-content/articles/azure-stack/azure-stack-enable-multiple-concurrent-users.md

 1. Copy the Microsoft Azure Stack certificate onto your client machine.

 2. Execute the following command in PowerShell.
 This command will import the Microsoft Azure Stack certificate into your root store.
-Replace “\<PathToCert\>” with the path to your certificate.
+Replace `<PathToCert>` with the path to your certificate.

-		Get-ChildItem -Path <PathToCert>| Import-Certificate -CertStoreLocation cert:\CurrentUser\Root
+		Get-ChildItem -Path <PathToCert> | Import-Certificate -CertStoreLocation cert:\CurrentUser\Root

 3. To create the VPN connection without using split-tunneling, enter the following command in PowerShell as an Administrator.
 Replace `<SharedSecret>` and `<NATVMAddress>` with the shared secret you chose earlier and the IP address of the NATVM.